panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-02-12-PMC/2020-02-12-PMC_Meeting.md

 2. Update on the next Annual Meeting with ExPaNDS

-3. Create a PaNOSC space on Zenodo and ppload deliverables to generate a DOI
+3. Create a PaNOSC space on Zenodo and upload deliverables to generate a DOI

 4. Update from the WP Leaders - update on what has been achieved and problems